 Finally, in Sec.\ \ref{secondpass} we prove Theorem \ref{boundThm}, which gives an optimal bound of the form {\eqref{rbound}}.
 Specifically, it is

 together with a bound for the right-hand side.
 Here, if $c = (x_1, x_2, x_3, x_4)$ (where $x_i$ are real in Minkowski space), then $c_{12} \equiv (x_1, x_2, x_2^{\ast}, x_1^{\ast})$ and $c_{34} \equiv (x_4^{\ast}, x_3^{\ast}, x_3, x_4)$.
 The bound for the right-hand side is easier to obtain because the configurations $c_{12}$ and $c_{34}$ are reflection symmetric.
 This is done in Sec.\ \ref{rhsbound}.
-The bound {\eqref{introoptimal}} looks like a Cauchy-Schwartz-type inequality, and is indeed derived from the Cauchy-Schwartz inequality for unitary conformal blocks {\eqref{CB-CS}}.
+The bound {\eqref{introoptimal}} looks like a Cauchy-Schwarz-type inequality, and is indeed derived from the Cauchy-Schwarz inequality for unitary conformal blocks {\eqref{CB-CS}}.
 The latter is true because of the unitarity of conformal representations corresponding to these blocks.
-In the limit $\Delta + \ell \rightarrow \infty,$ $\Delta - \ell$ fixed, conformal blocks are dominated by $r^{(\Delta + \ell) / 2}$, which reduces the confomral block Cauchy-Schwartz inequality to {\eqref{introoptimal}}.
+In the limit $\Delta + \ell \rightarrow \infty,$ $\Delta - \ell$ fixed, conformal blocks are dominated by $r^{(\Delta + \ell) / 2}$, which reduces the conformal block Cauchy-Schwarz inequality to {\eqref{introoptimal}}.